Nancy Lanza-Return of the Refrigerator Mother?

-Since last week’s massacre in Newtown, CT, I have taken several phone calls from concerned parents.
+Since last week’s massacre in Newtown, CT, I have taken several phone calls from concerned parents (of my clients).
 All the Moms who have called me have expressed concern about what the fallout would be, seeing as the regular media and social media were quick to point the finger at Aspergers.
-My thoughts to them then are the same as they are now–we’ve experienced a setback as far as public opinion of autism and Aspergers, and we’ll just keep pushing on, breaking down those stereotypes.
+My thoughts to them right after the shooting: We’ve experienced a setback as far as the public opinion of autism and Aspergers.
+And we’ll just keep pushing on, breaking down those stereotypes.

 There were 20 school children, 6 school personnel.
 Everything you see is “26.”
 The bell tolled 26 times when the moment of silence happened one week later.
 The international do-gooder phenomena is being called #26Acts.
 26. 26.
 26. That’s the number you see.